mousepawmedia/devdocs/source/setup/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to **permanently remove Windows** and install Linux, select "Erase disk and install Ubuntu".
+This is usually the best option for a completely new install.

 Alternatively, you can click `Something else` and set up the partitions yourself.
 In addition to the necessary partitions (swap, boot sectors, etc.),